noah-art3mis/intersect/README.md

 Find the job you actually want - using AI.

-Cyborg search -- both humanized and automated.

-Tell me about yourself -- no need to use your CV.
-Paste the lyrics to your favourite song.
-X. Or do whatever.
-Any text will do, including your CV.
+Tell me about yourself and I will search for jobs based on vibes.
+No need to use your CV.
+Paste the lyrics of your favourite song, the words of a poem or a description of your pet.
+Any text will do.
+(Using your CV is also fine.)

 Compare the results of your CV with your actual interests!
 This is supposed to be an edifying experience -- the journey might inform you better than the destination.

-Finds jobs based on vibes instead of specific parameters.
-Uses a similarity search workflow with embedding models to compare your CV with jobs descriptions.
-Reorders listings based on similarity with the input text, not unlike a [recommendation](https://cookbook.openai.com/examples/recommendation_using_embeddings) algorithm.
-This is not supposed to substitute manual search, but to make it easier by ordering the results by relevance.
-This can also be combined with more traditional NLP techniques such as TF-IDF.

 Possible alternative product names: axis, compass, pathway, waypoint